FarukValjevac/FarukValjevac/README.md

 ## ⚡ **Fun Facts**

-- I started as a **cinema cashier and call agent**, learning the art of communication and customer focus long before writing my first line of code.
+- I started as a **cinema cashier and call agent** 2010, learning the art of communication and customer focus long before writing my first line of code.
-- Backpacker since 2012, tech nerd since 1992.
+- Backpacker since 2012, techie since 1992.
 - I’ve contributed to IT projects across industries — **IoT, automotive, cloud, and sports**.
 - Outside tech, I enjoy running, traveling, and movies.